Table of Contents

 This blog is part of our ongoing series: If you’re starting a new business – here’s how NOT to fail.
 After reading about why your company needs a business landline telephone number (and why you should never be the one who answers it), be sure to check out the rest of our series, in which Rapid Formations CEO Graeme Donnelly spells out his top tips on how you can give your company the best possible start.

 It can be incredibly draining on your time and energy dealing with a high volume of routine calls.
 Answering the exact same questions over and over again is enough to drive any business owner crazy, and it keeps you from getting things done.
-That’s why some business owners (particularly of micro companies) tend to dodge calls or try to operate online-only.
-Likewise, a huge number of sole traders and one-man limited companies often run their businesses using a mobile phone only.
+That’s why some business owners (particularly of micro companies) tend to dodge calls or try to operate exclusively online.
+Likewise, a huge number of sole traders and one-man limited companies often run their businesses using only a mobile phone.

 A word of advice: do not run your business from a mobile phone.
 Not only does the mobile number look unprofessional on your website or marketing material, but trying to operate your company from a single mobile phone will drive you absolutely bonkers!